Omer975/IndvidualProject/README.md

 # Individual Project

-This ToDo List project is an individual project conducted within the scope of training conducted by SDA, KTU and Novare Potential.
+This ToDo List project is an individual project conducted within the scope of training conducted by Software Development Academy (SDA), KTU and Novare Potential.

 # Project Title:
 ToDo List